- 4 files (PDF report, 3 Excel files)

 - Ten large electricity companies own about 30% of the total capacity.

-- The US is the largest producer of both oil and gas worldwide.
+- The country is the largest producer of both oil and gas worldwide.

-- Oil production decreased by 5% in 2020, after a decade-long increase driven by non-conventional oil, and did not fully recover in 2021.
+- Oil production recovered in 2022, after a 5% decrease in 2020 and a decade-long increase driven by non-conventional oil.

 - US energy prices are generally around 40-50% below the OECD average.